Welcome to the NCS Pharmacist Resource Page. Here you will find resources for your neurocritical care practice.

 Award Selection and Notification

-The application will be reviewed by the FNC committee of Pharmacy Committee of NCS.
+The application will be reviewed by the FNCS Committee and Pharmacy Section Leadership of NCS.
 If accepted, the inviting site will be notified by email.

 The ICP Program award is subject to available funds.